ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 - ``Examples``: Provides fully fledged examples for using the library.
 - ``Contributing``: Refers to the *PyAnsys developer's guide* for overall guidance and then provides library-specific contribution information.

+For comprehensive information on writing content, see :ref:`content_writing`.

 Examples
 ~~~~~~~~